PMGH/record_store/record_store_readme.md

 ### *Planning:*

 The planning stage of the project initially involved reviewing the **project spec** to clarify what needed to be done to achieve the MVP.
-Following this I created a **use-case diagram**, drew up **class and object diagrams** and an **table diagram** in [Draw.io](https://www.draw.io/) to solidify my thoughts on the classes I would need, the properties they would possess, the methods they would require and the relationship they would have to the other classes.
+Following this I created a **use-case diagram**, drew up **class and object diagrams** and a **table diagram** in [Draw.io](https://www.draw.io/) to solidify my thoughts on the classes I would need, the properties they would possess, the methods they would require and the relationship they would have to the other classes.
 Next, I created an **activity diagram**, a **site map** and a **REST plan** (mapping REST keywords, URLs, HTTP verbs, and Ruby methods) in order to clarify the path through the site.
 For **user experience (UX) considerations** and as a blueprint to follow I created a **proto-persona** and several **wireframes** (Stock, New/Edit Artist, New/Edit Album and Discounts pages) using [NinjaMock](https://ninjamock.com/account/register).
 I also created an **implementations constraints plan** and a **Trello board** to split up and organise the tasks that I needed to complete in order to complete the project.
 Finally, I wrote **pseudocode** before coding up.

 ### *Code Overview:*